NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 - Add any chosen type of gizmo to the playing area

-- Add a ball to the playing area, specifying its position
+- Add a MITBall to the playing area, specifying its position

-- Move an existing ball to a different position
+- Move an existing MITBall to a different position

-- Edit the velocity and the diameter of an existing ball
+- Edit the velocity and the diameter of an existing MITBall

-- Remove a ball from the playing area
+- Remove a MITBall from the playing area

 - Set custom values for gravity and friction